Abigail0411/LITA-CAPSTONE-SALES-DATA-PROJECT/README.md

 ![Screenshot (81)](https://github.com/user-attachments/assets/42d5ed87-da78-41e9-bd7f-31853dad25d0)
 ### Inferences:
 ### 1. Overall Regional performance;
-- South shows the highest percentage of total sales with 44.16% which might indicate strong market penetration or rffective sale strtedies in the region.
+- South shows the highest percentage of total sales with 44.16% which might indicate strong market penetration or effective sales strategies in the region.
-- West region Contributed the least total sales with 14.29%.
+- West region contributed the least total sales with 14.29%.
 This suggests potential challenges and may be due to low brand awareness or ineffective marketing.
 ### 2. Strategic Intervention;
 - Cloudy Wears should continue investing in the South region with 44.16% sales rate to increase advertising and improve customer loyalty program to retain and grow the customers.
 - For low-performing regions, Cloudy Wears should conduct market research on the needs and preferences of the customers and increase brand awareness by allocating more resourses towards advertising and promotions,